chains-project/maven-lockfile/README.md

 ## TODO

-Make the integrity conformant to https://w3c.github.io/webappsec-subresource-integrity/
+- Make the integrity conformant to https://w3c.github.io/webappsec-subresource-integrity/
+- Make the validation fail message more human readable
+- Add functionality for modifying lock files, e.g., adding a new dependency without generating the whole file from scratch.